sovity/edc-ce/docs/getting-started/documentation/key-concepts.md

 **Contract Negotiation** is the process through which two parties agree on the terms for concluding a contract.
 The negotiation involves validating contract policies to ensure mutual agreement.

 **Related Concepts**:
-- **Contract Definition**: The focus of the negotiation, determining how assets can be accessed by a contract policy set in the contract definiton/data offer.
+- **Contract Definition**: The focus of the negotiation, determining how assets can be accessed by a contract policy set in the contract definition/data offer.
-- **Data Transfer**: Once a contract is agreed upon, data transfer can be intiated.
+- **Data Transfer**: Once a contract is agreed upon, data transfer can be initiated.

 **Cardinality**:
 - A negotiation involves one contract definition/data offer at a time.